 Fort Nelson First Nation is located in the Northeastern corner of British Columbia.
-We are one of eight nations that belong to Treaty 8, coming from strong Cree and Dene Peoples.
+We are one of eight nations that belong to BC Treaty 8, coming from strong Cree and Dene Peoples.
 Fort Nelson First Nation is taking an active role in defining the industrial activities in our traditional territories.
 After many years of strategizing and planning, Fort Nelson First Nation is pursuing the development of this innovative renewable energy project that is well suited for a Northern climate.
 Tu Deh-Kah Geothermal aligns with our vision of building a sustainable future for generations to come.

 Tu Deh-Kah Geothermal's resource is well-known thanks to decades of data from academic institutions, public entities and the gas industry.
 In a movement towards self-determination and decolonization, what was initially referred to as Clarke Lake Geothermal Project now holds a Dene name, Tu Deh-Kah Geothermal.
 Read more about the background story of the name and logo here.